LuisGerar321/4x4-Matrix-keyboard-PSoC/README.md

 ###### Importing the header in main.c

-For this step will be necesary to invoque the function with the ***#include "matrix_library.h"*** because it is a local library.
+For this step, it will be necessary to invoke the library with the ***#include "matrix_library.h"*** because it is a local library.
 <img src="ImagesReadme/Include.PNG">

 ###### Top Design in PSoC creator

-Using ***matrix_library.h*** needs to have on the ***Top Design*** some sort of PSoC componets with specifics names:
+To use ***matrix_library.h*** you must to have on the ***Top Design*** some sort of PSoC componets named as the following names:

 >LCD to the LCD module <br/>
 >UART to the Uart Module<br/>
->MATRIX to the Matrix conection <br/>
+>Matrix to the Matrix conection <br/>

-It is not necesary to has the all components but be carefull calling whatever of those components with some names listed above.
-Look at the example, in the following picture, I used only the Uart module to see my output and as a requirement it was named ***UART***.
+It is not necessary to have all components but be careful calling whatever of those components with some names listed above.
+Look at the example, in the following picture, I used only the Uart module to see my output and as a requirement, it was named ***UART***.

 <img src="ImagesReadme/TopDesignComponents.PNG">